blockheadbandit/MC-Phone-OS/README.md

+# THIS PROGRAM IS NO LONGER MAINTAINED AND MOST LIKELY WILL NOT WORK

 # Minecraft Phone OS readme

 This is an open source phone operating system However it is not an ordinary operating system.